 We’re in the grey space of before, awaiting potential regulations and experiments in implementation that will determine ethical and practical usage.
 In the meantime, we can draw from AI many useful lessons.
 For writers and others, AI offers a lens for understanding and responding to creative anxiety, maybe even the creative anxiety provoked by AI.

 Creative anxiety is the stress that follows from the pressure to think expansively and improvisationally.
 When we feel it, we freeze before our task, work superficially through a tough problem, or avoid whatever is causing our discomfort.

 As an existential threat to creativity, AI is a legitimate cause of this (and other) anxiety.
-But AI is not yet so much an existential threat as it is a reinforcing mechanism of two critical biases.
-To wit, it supports our tendency to confuse excess with meaning and our assumption that creativity is limited.
+But AI is not yet so much an existential threat as it is a reinforcing mechanism of two critical biases: It supports both our tendency to confuse excess with meaning and our assumption that creativity is limited.

-Yet, the pervasiveness of digital ennui suggests that the accrual can’t really lead to the kinds of significance on which meaning depends.
-That’s one reason why the online scroll feels so endless and futile: We seek, infinitely, some meaning.
+Yet, the pervasiveness of digital ennui suggests that accrual can’t really lead to the kinds of significance on which meaning depends.
+That’s one reason why the online scroll feels endless, futile, and doomed: We seek, infinitely, some meaning.